symfony/symfony-docs/security/json_login_setup.rst

     ``/login/{foo}`` where ``foo`` has no default value).

 Now, when a request is made to the ``/login`` URL, the security system initiates the authentication process.
-You just need to define anywhere in your application an empty controller associated with that URL:
+You just need to configure a route matching this
+path:

 .. configuration-block::